dotnet/llilc/Documentation/llilc-jit-eh.md

 Any region protected by a finally handler will have an associated `landingpad` that is the target of exception edges.
 The `landingpad` will have a `cleanup` clause.
-The code of the finally handler will follow the `landingpad`, prefixed by a `beginfinally`.
-The `beginfinally` intrinsic will model the effects of potentially calling outer filters before invoking the finally (Note: LLVM currently does not have a `beginfinally` intrinsic;
+The code of the finally handler will follow the `landingpad`.
-it can be specific to LLILC initially but may be a good candidate to push up into llvm).
 Control at the end of a finally handler may flow to a number of different places (an outer exception handler, or the target of any `leave` instruction that crosses the finally handler).
 The code used for this sequence should match what the LLVM optimizer and funclet outliner expect to see; the outliner logic is [still being